TheVex/Multiplayer-Tic-Tac-Toe/README.md

 ```
 ## How to start the game
 1. In the first client, click `Play`.
 Empty lobby will be opened, where `Create game` button should be clicked.
 2. Open lobby in second client.
-A list of available games should appear in the second client (otherwise click refresh)
+A list of available games should appear in the second client (otherwise click `refresh`).
 3. Select `Game 1` in the second client to connect to the game.